SBU-BMI/quip_distro/README.md

    and the database.
 You should have read and write permissions to the folder.
 4. The installation scripts and the QuIP software have been tested on Linux systems and with the Google Chrome browser.
-5. The following three ports should be open to be able to use the web applications: 80, 6002, 3000.
+5. Port 80 should be open to access and use the web applications remotely.

 ### Cloning the distribution repository